danielil/Data-Structures/README.md

 Limitations
 ------------------

-No testing files exist yet, but the files have been successfully compiled with g++ under GNU/Linux, and tested by Valgrind for memory leaks.
-As such, they can be used as libraries.
+Limited testing files exist for Lists and Sorts.
+The testing files are native Visual Studio C++ tests.
+More tests will be added soon.